Have you ever heard the phrase “Features tell, but benefits sell?”

 Generate Traffic to Another Site

-If you’re offering health and wellness coaching services, for example, you could link to studies or other sites that deal with sleep, meditation, or mental health services.
+A health and wellness coach, for example, could write a blog that includes links to studies or other sites that deal with sleep, meditation, or mental health services.
 Let your blog help you connect with other bloggers.
 These connections will serve you well as you work to grow your online presence and reputation.

 Get to Know Your Customers